-Attendance: You are expected to attend every class, every hour exam, and the final exam.
+Attendance: You are expected to attend every class, every exam, and the final exam.
 If you miss a class, it is your responsibility to obtain a copy of the lecture notes for that class from another student.
 You are also responsible for any announcements about changes to the course schedule, the exam schedule, or the course requirements that were made during that class.

 Cell Phones: Cell phones should be turned off and put away during class.
 This policy will be strictly enforced in class.
-Calculators on cell phones may not be used on quizzes/tests.
+Repeated violations of this policy will be recorded and overall course grade will be affected by such behavior.
+Particularly, calculators on cell phones cannot be used on quizzes/tests.